GitPiyusha/project2/README.md

 # New Project
-This project was greated for github trial
+This project was created for github trial